A Crash Course in Ethical, Intuitive and Effective Spellwork

-Like many musicians create bands, spellworkers create covens.
+Musicians create bands, spellworkers create covens.

 Most of us seek connection with others, desiring a community that sustains our creativity as part of our growth.
 If we didn’t crave community, we wouldn’t seek out editors.
 We wouldn’t ask for input from our mentors or feedback from our peers.
-Most spellworkers start out creating spells on their own or in the family, then join covens (some more formal than others) or hold ceremonies at the full moon.
+Most spellworkers start out creating spells on their own or in the family, then join covens (some more formal than others) or hold ceremonies at the full or new moon.

 We crave a community and a greater involvement spiritually, socially, romantically, and spellwork can allow for that while we are in the creative process because we crave meaning.
 We want our lives to be tied up in others and we seek out ways so that we will be remembered and that’s part of the spellwork lineage and community.
 We say, “This is my trick.
 This is how I’ve found it useful.
 Try it for yourself and if you find it useful, great.
 But here’s my trick.
 See if it works for you.”
 Like any artist with a style.
 Like any scholar with a theory.

-It takes faith in experimentation to be a spell worker.
+It takes faith in experimentation to be a spellworker.
 Think of it as a concept for heightened creation.

-I personally turned to spellwork to focus on the unexplained and unforeseen, thus making my life more into a game, an experiential play-as-you-go way to access magic and magical circumstances.
+I personally turned to spellwork to focus on the unexplained and unforeseen, thus making my life more into a game, an experiential, play-as-you-go way to access magic and magical circumstances.

 Are you a spellworker too?
 Here’s a quick and dirty checklist!

-Have you considered yourself as a catalyst for people on the verge of major life changes like moves, divorces, new jobs, family, etc?
+Have you considered yourself a catalyst for people on the verge of major life changes like moves, divorces, new jobs, family, etc?